On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Heterogeneous Patience Levels

 (i) all optimal solutions to \eqref{equ:cn} satisfy $y_1^*>0$;

 (ii) all optimal solutions to \eqref{equ:cn} satisfy $y_2^*>0$ if and only if $\Delta_2(\lambda_1,\lambda_2) < 0$ or $\Delta_3(\lambda_1,\lambda_2) < 0$.

 \end{lemma}

-Lemma \ref{lemma:n2-solution} identifies four possible types of optimal solutions, determined by the signs of three indicator functions.
-When $x_{i,j}^* = 0$, the corresponding constraint in \eqref{equ:cn-nonneg-x} is binding; when $x_{i,j}^\ast = \lambda_j y_i^\ast/\theta_i$, the corresponding constraint in \eqref{equ:cn-bound} is binding.
-The first solution category corresponds to the case with no cross-matching between type 1 and type 2 agents (i.e., $x_{1,2}^\ast= x_{2,1}^\ast = 0$).
+\Cref{lemma:n2-solution} identifies four possible types of optimal BFSs, determined by the signs of three functions.
+Note that in \Cref{tab:n2-solution}, when $x_{i,j}^* = 0$, the corresponding constraint in \eqref{equ:cn-nonneg-x} is binding; when $x_{i,j}^\ast = \lambda_j y_i^\ast/\theta_i$, the corresponding constraint in \eqref{equ:cn-bound} is binding.
+The first solution category corresponds to the case with no cross-matching between type 1 and type 2 demands (i.e., $x_{1,2}^\ast= x_{2,1}^\ast = 0$).
 The second category is the fully-matched case, where all types of matchings occur and all constraints in \eqref{equ:cn-bound} are binding.
-In the third category, there is no self-matching among type 1 agents ($x_{1,1}^\ast = 0$).
-The last category is characterized by $y_2^\ast = 0$, where all type 2 agents are passively matched with type 1 agents.
-Using Lemma \ref{lemma:n2-solution} and flow constraints \eqref{equ:cn-flow}, we can explicitly give the expression of $y_1^*$ and $y_2^*$, thereby obtaining the optimal solutions in closed forms.
-The complete closed-form expressions are provided at the end of Appendix \ref{proof:n-weak-concave}.
-Lemma \ref{lemma:n2-solution} also helps us to identify the region where $c(\boldsymbol{\lambda})$ is weakly concave.
-Based on the results of Lemma \ref{lemma:n-weak-concave} and Lemma \ref{lemma:n2-solution}, we see that if, for every $ (\lambda_1,\lambda_2)\in\Lambda$, at least one of the inequalities $\Delta_2(\lambda_1,\lambda_2) < 0$ or $\Delta_3(\lambda_1,\lambda_2) < 0$ holds, then $y_1^\ast,y_2^\ast > 0$ is guaranteed.
-The following theorem further explores this condition and gives an explicit characterization of $\Lambda$ satisfying such conditions. \begin{theorem} Define
+In the third category, there is no self-matching between type 1 demands ($x_{1,1}^\ast = 0$).
+The last category is characterized by $y_2^\ast = 0$, where all type 2 demands (with low patience) are passively matched with type 1 demands (with high patience).
+The complete closed-form expressions of optimal solutions are provided in Appendix~\ref{proof:n2-solution}.